TaitoUnited/taito-cli/docs/docs/03-quick-start.md

     taito open dashboard
     ```

     > RECOMMENDATION: Use the dashboard for viewing only.
-Make all infrastructure changes to the zone configuration files, and run `taito zone apply` to apply the changes.
+If you need to make changes to the infrastructure, make changes to the zone configuration files, and run `taito zone apply` to apply the changes.
+This way you can keep all your infrastructure configurations in version history (infrastructure as code).

 4. Commit your zone configuration files to some git repository.